MANUEl-ALEJANDRO-RODRIGUEZ-SANCHEZ/LAN-chat-nodejs/README.md

 # 💬 Creative Chat App - LAN Chat

-## 📜 Descripción del Proyecto
+## 📜 Project Description

-**Creative Chat App** es una aplicación de chat en tiempo real construida con Node.js, Express y Socket.IO.
-Este proyecto permite a los usuarios comunicarse en un entorno local (LAN) a través de un navegador web, con funcionalidades como mensajes en tiempo real, notificaciones cuando alguien está escribiendo y estado "En línea".
+**Creative Chat App** is a real-time chat application built with Node.js, Express, and Socket.IO.
+This project allows users to communicate in a local (LAN) environment through a web browser, with features such as real-time messaging, notifications when someone is typing, and "Online" status.

-El chat es intuitivo, interactivo y estéticamente agradable, con animaciones fluidas y un diseño visual moderno que mejora la experiencia del usuario.
-Además, incluye detección de si el usuario está activo en la pestaña del navegador, lo que permite notificar su estado en tiempo real a los demás usuarios del chat.
+The chat is intuitive, interactive, and aesthetically pleasing, with fluid animations and a modern visual design that enhances the user experience.
+Additionally, it includes detection of whether the user is active in the browser tab, allowing real-time notification of their status to other chat users.

-## 🚀 Funcionalidades
+## 🚀 Features

-- **Mensajes en tiempo real**: Los mensajes se envían y reciben al instante gracias a Socket.IO.
+- **Real-time messaging**: Messages are sent and received instantly thanks to Socket.IO.
-- **Notificación de escritura**: Mientras alguien está escribiendo, los demás usuarios son notificados.
+- **Typing notification**: While someone is typing, other users are notified.
-- **Estado "En línea"**: Los usuarios pueden ver cuando otro usuario está activo en la pestaña del navegador.
+- **Online Status**: Users can see when another user is active in the browser tab.
-- **Animaciones dinámicas**: Cada mensaje nuevo se muestra con una animación fluida.
+- **Dynamic Animations**: Each new message is displayed with a fluid animation.
-- **Diseño responsivo**: Adaptado para verse correctamente en diferentes resoluciones de pantalla.
+- **Responsive Design**: Adapted to be displayed correctly on different screen resolutions.
-- **Interfaz moderna**: Estilo visual con degradados, sombras y transparencias utilizando tecnologías CSS modernas como `backdrop-filter` y animaciones con `keyframes`.
+- **Modern Interface**: Visual style with gradients, shadows and transparencies using modern CSS technologies such as `backdrop-filter` and animations with `keyframes`.
-- **Scroll automático**: La ventana de chat se desplaza automáticamente hacia abajo para siempre mostrar el último mensaje.
+- **Auto Scroll**: The chat window automatically scrolls down to always show the latest message.

-## 🛠️ Tecnologías Utilizadas
+## 🛠️ Technologies Used

-- **Node.js**: Plataforma de desarrollo para crear el servidor.
+- **Node.js**: Development platform to create the server.
-- **Express**: Framework de Node.js para gestionar rutas y peticiones HTTP.
+- **Express**: Node.js framework to manage HTTP routes and requests.
-- **Socket.IO**: Biblioteca para la transmisión de mensajes en tiempo real entre clientes y servidor.
+- **Socket.IO**: Library for real-time message transmission between clients and server.
-- **HTML5 & CSS3**: Para la estructura y el diseño moderno de la interfaz.
+- **HTML5 & CSS3**: For the structure and modern design of the interface.
-- **JavaScript (ES6+)**: Para la lógica del lado del cliente y la comunicación con el servidor.
+- **JavaScript (ES6+)**: For client-side logic and communication with the server.

 ## Author: Manuel Rodriguez